Value: why data products are worth the effort

 Because the alternative becomes costly in terms of time, friction and risk.

-It is tempting to think this is “just” a bit of extra SQL.
 In practice it quickly becomes a systemic problem:

 • Different definitions live side by side, with nobody knowing which one is “official”.